omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 ~~~~~~~~~~~~~~~~~

 If the built-in image/data exporting facilities are not sufficient for your use
-case, you can always add your own export code, either by manually ``open()``-ing
+case, you can always add your export code, either by manually ``open()``-ing
-a file, or by utilizing a data exporter library/function of your liking.
+a file or by utilizing a data exporter library/function of your liking.
 Functions such as ``plt.savefig()`` and ``df.to_*()`` can be useful for this.

 Caching the Result of Expensive Operations